| | | | |

 • Flip the dough seam side down onto the pan, making sure there’s oil under the dough.

-• Use your hands to stretch and press the dough out to the edges of the pan until the pan is almost filled or the dough is about 3 cm (1 inch) thick.
+• Use your hands to gently stretch the dough out to the edges of the pan until the pan is almost filled or the dough is about 3 cm (1 inch) thick.
+Try not to knock too much air out.

 • Cover the dough, or place it into the oven with the door closed, and rise a second time for at least 1 hour, or until almost doubled in size again.
 (This may need up to 4 hours, depending on how active your starter is.)